hmbotelho/FIS_image_analysis/readme.md

 The goal of the image analysis of the FIS assay is to determine the cross-sectional area of all organoid on all images.
 This information can then be further analyzed to determine whether the swelling kinetics is modulated by chemical compounds.

-**CellProfiler** is the recommended image analysis software for most FIS image datasets, due to its user friendliness.
+**CellProfiler** is the recommended image analysis software for most FIS image datasets, due to its user friendliness and faster image analysis.

 The **Fiji** analysis algorithm is recommended in the following cases: